peer-base/peer-pad/docs/ARCHITECTURE.md

 A peerpad node runs solely on a modern browser.
 It uses some of the available transports and abstractions provided by IPFS to connect the participating nodes, allowing nodes to watch or even collaborate between them by exchanging messages.

-Peerpad also leverages IPFS file storage to be able to publish snapshots of a document.
+Peerpad also leverages IPFS file storage to be able to make snapshots of a document available.

                              ┌────────────────────────────────────────────────────────────────────┐